 Alright, you caught us!
-Nest isn't a company that offers a full alarm system... yet.
-So why did we put them in the third spot for security systems?
-Well, the equipment they do offer now is bits and pieces of a home security system but with the movement towards home automation and a 'smart home' Nest is fueled up ready for take off.
+Nest isn’t a company that offers a full alarm system… yet.
+So why did we review them on a security system website?
+Well, the equipment they do offer now is bits and pieces of a home security system but with the movement towards home automation and a ‘smart home’ Nest is fueled up ready for take off.
 Right now they offer a smart thermostat, smart smoke alarm (what makes a dumb one you ask?) and a security camera.
 Before going further here is a look at why you may or may not want to buy Nest products for your home.

 The good and the bad of Nest Security:

 - Controlled via wifi, automatic updates done to app

 - Overtime can save you money (but not as quick as they advertise)